John Baker White (British politician): London Rifles

 Other than a few years in the Officer Training Corps at Malvern College, Baker White had no military experience.
 In 1935 he enlisted in a territorial unit, the London Rile Brigade which recruited mainly from the City of London.
-When his commission as a 2^{nd} Lieutenant came through was made a platoon leader in the Lloyds Company, He had a bit more than three very part time to learn some soldiering skills at annual camp and evening or weekend sessions.
+When his commission as a 2nd Lieutenant came through was made a platoon leader in the Lloyds Company.
+He had a bit more than three very part time to learn some soldiering skills at annual camp and evening or weekend sessions.
 By his own account it was some time before they would have real weapons in their hands.

 When War seemed inevitable he arranged for one of his older El workers, Maj Tom Gribble to take over his responsibilities as Director and the day after the declaration he was on duty guarding the German Embassy.

 MI9

 In December 1939 a new military intelligence unit was set up – MI9 - to deal with weapons intelligence and counter sabotage.
 It would later have other responsibilities, but it was in these first months in 1940 that Baker White's experience with Krupps was most valuable to MI9.

-This was a particularly fortunate early transfer into an intelligence unit and it would ensure that he would never be far from London during the whole of the War.
+This was a particularly early transfer into an intelligence unit and it would ensure that he would never be far from London during the whole of the War.